kevintheriault/backendInternApp/README.md

 Handles deletion with comments and undeletion with comments.
 Comments only show when viewing the 'graveyard' (ie. all deleted items.)

+Alternatively you can build this using mvn package and have an executable .jar file which will contain all required files include Tomcat servlet allowing the application to run.
+I didn't include this because you would still require local JAVA runtime and SQLite drivers for it to work and the challenge said to 'not assume any technology exist in environment' So I chose to deploy to Heroku so you can see code here and view deployed project there.

 ## Tech Stack
 - JAVA
 - Spring Boot with JPA using Hibernate